 Secondarily, trucks like these need to be registered.

-So authorities were able to locate the people who owned the truck by a simple check of the logs.
+So authorities were able to locate the people who own the truck by a simple check of the logs.

-Any sort of effort towards furthering gun regulation is the ultimate sign of tyranny for Alex.
+Any sort of effort towards furthering gun regulation is the ultimate sign of tyranny for Alex, so that's not something that would ever be tolerated with guns.

 Third, there aren't cases of groups of migrants dying in trucks basically every day, whereas it seems like with mass shootings, there are.